Skip to content

 Converting Preference ShareUnlike convertible preference shares, these shares must convert to ordinary shares and usually do so at a fixed-dollar amount.

-Redeemable Preference ShareShareholders with redeemable preference shares may redeem these for cash at the company’s discretion.
+Redeemable Preference ShareShareholders with redeemable preference shares may redeem these for cash at the company’s or shareholders’ discretion, depending on their terms of issue.

-It is important to note that all preference shares come with a liquidation preference in the company constitution.
-A liquidation preference specifies when and how much you will pay back investors in the event of an exit.
+It is important to note that preference shares may have a liquidation preference in specified in the company’s constitution.
+A liquidation preference specifies when and how much the company will pay back investors in the event of an exit.
 However, the amount of liquidation preference can differ.
-As a holder of preference shares, the higher the liquidation, the better.
+As a holder of preference shares, the higher the liquidation preference multiple, the better.
 Currently, a 1x purchase price liquidation preference is standard in the Australian market.

 When Do Convertible Preference Shares Convert?